abizer94/randomname1/steps_to_make_bootloader.md

 	genius logic to why it is setup like this or i simply didnt read the wiki entirly and missed the part where they explained why

-	For a specific segment
-	bits 0-15  Segment limit /length
+	For a specific segment (explanations in the code of gdt.asm) bits 0-15  Segment limit /length
-	bits 16-31 Base address(15:0) the first 16 bits of the base address bits 32-39 Base address(16:23) the next 8 bits of the address bits 40-43 Access byte (type privilage etc) bits 44-47 Flags and last 4 bits of segment length
+	bits 16-31 Base address(0:15) the first 16 bits of the base address bits 32-39 Base address(16:23) the next 8 bits of the address bits 40-43 Access byte (type privilage etc) bits 44-47 Flags and last 4 bits of segment length